LorenzWieseke/ViewportRenderMultilayer/README.md

+# Introduction

 Simple Add-on to render all your view layers as a viewport render animation.

+Add a view layer, setup the output folder and file output settings.

+Now click Viewport Render Multilayer in the View Menu of the 3D Viewport.

+Only the View Layers, enabled for rendering will be renderd.
+Choose a small frame range to test it first because blender will freeze while the process is running.

+Open a console before starting to see updates.

+# Features

 - auto-generate folder structure for output, named by the view layers